yueliang13/LuxPythonEnvGym/README.md

         super().__init__(mode, model)

         # Define action and observation space
-        # They must be gym.spaces objects
+        # They must be gymnasium.spaces objects
         # Example when using discrete actions:
         self.actions_units = [
             partial(MoveAction, direction=Constants.DIRECTIONS.CENTER),  # This is the do-nothing action